cityu-cs/CS2204/README.md

 ### Notes

+* The main purpose of this project is only to track the development process **for my own reference**.

-If you are a future student of this course, you will be required to develop a similar project, but the theme and details will be different.
+* If you are a future student of this course, you will be required to develop a similar project, but the theme and details will be different.
 You are welcome to use this repository as a reference, but please do not copy any code or content.

 ### An Index of Previous Years' Projects